A Grand Canyon West Rim Small Group Tour

 Grand Canyon West Rim small group tours guarantee you the Grand Canyon experience you have been dreaming of.
 This small group tour package offers a semi-private and intimate trip with your family and friends.
 We will begin by picking you up from your hotel in Las Vegas in a Mercedes Sprinter van.
 Your source of information throughout the tour will be our professional tour guide and driver.
 There will also be a delicious breakfast snack for you as you begin your morning as well.

-Stopover Spots On The Way To Grand Canyon West Rim
+See Route 66 And Grand Canyon Caverns On The Way To The West Rim

 The Mojave Desert spreads throughout Nevada, California, Arizona, and Utah.
 Therefore, you will get to see a good part of it on your journey to the Grand Canyon West Rim.
 The Mojave is the driest and smallest desert in the United States.
 This desert is notorious for having the hottest surface temperature in the world and the lowest elevation in the US.